paastech-cloud/docs/Architecture.md

 This deployment method is available in [PaaSTech' `infra` repository](https://github.com/paastech-cloud/infra).
 In this `docker-compose.yml`, we create 2 networks, one for the internal applications, and one for the client applications.
 Each application is then deployed in a container, with environment variables that can be set up by the user in the `.env` file, and volumes as needed.
-This file also ensure that:
+This file also ensures that:
 - the API is actually available at [https://api.paastech.cloud](https://api.paastech.cloud)
 - the git controller is available on the selected port
 - all containers are started in order